Farming in New Zealand

 Around 220,000 tonnes of wool is shorn from New Zealand sheep each year.
 Shearers often work in gangs and travel from farm to farm.
 Improvements in technology have made the shearing process safer and faster, but it is still hard physical work.
 Shearing competitions are held in New Zealand to find the fastest shearer and New Zealand shearers are often international shearing champions.
 You can watch a sheep-shearing demonstration when you visit the Agrodome in Rotorua.

-New Zealand is the world’s 8th largest milk producer, with more than 4 million dairy cows producing over 15 billion litres of milk annually.
+New Zealand is the world’s 8th largest milk producer, with just under 5 million dairy cows producing over 21 billion litres of milk annually.
 The main regions for dairy farming in New Zealand are Waikato, Taranaki, Southland, Northland, Horowhenua, Manawatu and Westland.
 The main breeds of dairy cows in New Zealand are Holstein-Friesian, Jersey and Ayrshire as well as the more recently bred KiwiCross.
 Livestock is mainly grass-fed.